zeek/zeek-docs/doc/scripts/base/frameworks/intel/main.zeek.rst

    This hook can be used to handle expiration of intelligence items.

-   :indicator: The indicator of the expired item.
+   :param indicator: The indicator of the expired item.

-   :indicator_type: The indicator type of the expired item.
+   :param indicator_type: The indicator type of the expired item.

-   :metas: The set of metadata describing the expired item.
+   :param metas: The set of metadata describing the expired item.

    If all hook handlers are executed, the expiration timeout will be reset.
    Otherwise, if one of the handlers terminates using break, the item will